dhemery/DHE-Modules/modules/booster-stage.md

     At extreme positions the curvature is severe.

     The shape switch **(S / J)**
-    selects the shape of the envelope stage.
+    selects the shape of the envelope stage:
-    _J_ selects a J-shaped curve
-    reminiscent of a "logarithmic" curve.
-    _S_ selects a sigmoid (S-shaped) curve.
+    Either J-shaped or sigmoid (S-shaped).

 - **DURATION:**
     The duration of the envelope stage.